Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office should provide a financial aid presentation and streamline the process for signing up for interview dates to make it faster and easier for applicants.
+Applicants commonly suggested that the admissions office should provide a financial aid presentation.
+Additionally, they expressed a desire for a more efficient and streamlined process for signing up for interview dates to avoid multiple email exchanges.